KarangwaEmmy/PropertyPro/README.md

 Clone repository

-copy the link to the project from github website create a folder on local machine cd in to the folder and call a git init git clone repository npm install to install development dependencies
+-copy the link to the project from github website -create a folder on local machine
+-cd in to the folder and call a git init
+-git clone repository
+-npm install to install development dependencies

 Template URL
 https://karangwaemmy.github.io/PropertyPro/UI/html/